 What Is Domain Authority?

-Domain authority, or website authority, is a catchall term for the quality signals Google uses in its core algorithm.
+Domain authority, website authority, or site authority is a catchall term for the quality signals Google uses in its core algorithm.
 Rather than being a metric, it’s shorthand for a collection of signals that Google interprets as being common to authoritative websites.

 Domain Authority is not a Google ranking factor and has no impact on a website’s performance in search.
 Third-party domain authority scores are comparative metrics rather than absolute metrics.
 That means they’re designed to compare the authority of one site against another as measured by a particular algorithm, which is a backward engineered, theoretical estimation of the Google Search algorithm.